• Skip to main content

 • Must Have’s

-If you are wondering what to do with those thanksgiving leftovers, this is definitely the recipe for you!
-This recipe transforms thanksgiving side dishes into a tasty and cohesive thanksgiving leftover sandwich that your family members will be begging to eat year after year!
-Thanksgiving sliders might even be their new favorite thanksgiving tradition!
+If you are wondering what to do with those Thanksgiving leftovers, this is definitely the easy dinner recipe for you!
+This turkey sliders recipe transforms Thanksgiving side dishes into a tasty and cohesive sandwich that your family members will be begging to eat year after year!
+Turkey sliders might even be their new favorite Thanksgiving tradition!

 • mashed potatoes